CoderLSF/fast-llama/README.md

 #### Requirements
 - `GCC 10.x` or newer versions
 - `libnuma-dev` if your computer has more than one physical CPUs
+   - `Linux Kernel v5.x` or higher is needed for NUMA

 #### Compilation
 Method 1.
 Using the provided build script: